-New Charges Confirm That 'Infiltration' Was An Aspect Of Russian 2016 Attack
+Maria Butina Case Bolsters Understanding of 'Infiltration' In Russian 2016 Attack

 "I'm now writing to you and Sen. Sessions in your roles as Trump foreign policy experts / advisors. [...]
 Happenstance and the (sometimes) international reach of the NRA placed me in a position a couple of years ago to slowly begin cultivating a back-channel to President Putin's Kremlin.
 Russia is quietly but actively seeking a dialogue with the U.S. that isn't forthcoming under the current administration.
 And for reasons that we can discuss in person or on the phone, the Kremlin believes that the only possibility of a true re-set in this relationship would be with a new Republican White House."

-The minority, Democratic members on the House intelligence committee quoted that email in their response to the GOP majority's report earlier this year that said the contacts between people in the Trump camp and Russians in 2016 were at worst "ill-advised" and not evidence of conspiracy.
+Democratic members on the House intelligence committee quoted that email in their response to the GOP majority's report earlier this year that said the contacts between people in the Trump camp and Russians in 2016 were at worst "ill-advised" and not evidence of conspiracy.

-The Trump campaign aides who ultimately received this pitch did not agree to a formal meeting, but Torshin did meet Donald Trump Jr. briefly at an NRA convention in 2016.
+The Trump campaign aides who ultimately received this pitch did not agree to a formal meeting, but Torshin did meet the candidate's son Donald Trump Jr. briefly at an NRA convention in 2016.

 Later in the year, Butina and Torshin discussed whether she should take a page from his playbook and serve as an "election observer" on behalf of Russia inside the United States.

 Torshin had been an "election observer" in Tennessee in 2012 as part of a riposte by the Russian government to criticisms about its elections by the United States.
-He credited the political relationships he had formed with the NRA in gaining entree to American election sites, as NPR's Tim Mak reported.
+He credited the political relationships he had formed with the NRA in gaining entrée to American election sites, as NPR's Tim Mak reported.

 But the changed circumstances four years later prompted Torshin and Butina to conclude she should continue to lie low: "Only incognito!" she wrote, according to court documents.
 "Right now everything has to be quiet and careful."